-Besides the aforementioned approaches that strive for higher accuracy, other methods aim to improve pedestrian detection speed.
-Cai \textit{et al.} \cite{Cai_CompACT_ICCV_2015} designed a new complexity aware cascade training strategy (CompACT) to provide the detector with an optimal trade-off between accuracy and computational complexity.
-Specifically, CompACT uses the features of lower computational complexity at the early stages and the features of higher computational complexity at the later stages.
-Thus, the deep features are used at the later stages.
-Cao \textit{et al.} \cite{Cao_MCF_TIP_2016} designed multi-layer channel features (MCF), where the handcrafted image channels and each layer of CNNs are integrated together.
+Besides the aforementioned approaches that strive for higher accuracy, other methods aim to improve detection speed.
+Cai \textit{et al.} \cite{Cai_CompACT_ICCV_2015} designed a complexity aware cascade strategy (CompACT) to balance accuracy and computational complexity.
+Specifically, CompACT uses the features of lower computational complexity at early stages and the features of higher computational complexity at later stages.
+Cao \textit{et al.} \cite{Cao_MCF_TIP_2016} designed multi-layer channel features (MCF), where the handcrafted channels and each layer of CNNs are integrated together.
 Based on the multi-layer feature channels, a multi-stage cascade detector is learned.
-MCF not only makes full use of features from different layers, but also efficiently rejects many samples at a lower computational cost.
+MCF not only makes full use of features of different layers, but also efficiently rejects many samples at a lower computational cost.
 Angelova \textit{et al.} \cite{Angelova1_DeepCascade_BMVC_2015} proposed to cascade the handcrafted detector (\textit{i.e.,} VeryFast \cite{Benenson_VeryFast_CVPR_2012}) and multiple deep networks for faster pedestrian detection.
-Jiang \textit{et al} \cite{Jiang_SUNN_Neurocomputing_2016} proposed to share features across multiple convolutional networks, which are then use to detect pedestrians of different scales.
+Jiang \textit{et al} \cite{Jiang_SUNN_Neurocomputing_2016} proposed to share deep features for multi-scale pedestrian detection.